Amanksingh16/collab/README.md

 Frontend-

-Download and extract the Collab_FrontEnd.rar and using cmd, move inside the project directory and run "npm start" http://localhost:3000
+Download ReactJS Code from Collab_React Directory and using cmd, move inside the project directory and run "npm start" http://localhost:3000